Meet us at ShopTalk Europe, Booth L46

 Search Behaviors

-Search engine optimization deals with optimizing content around specific text-based search queries or phrases that users type into Google or Bing.
+Search engine optimization deals with optimizing content around specific text-based queries or phrases that users type into Google or Bing.
 These searches generally target broad audiences who review multiple pages before selecting the most relevant links.

 AEO, in turn, connects to a context-based habit we see more often now.
 People phrase their searches as full, conversational questions and often turn to AI tools or voice assistants such as Alexa and Siri.
 In such cases, users expect to get a summarized response instantly without opening multiple links.